williambova/williambova/README.md

 ## 👋 About

-I focus on practical software: tools that improve workflows, organize data, automate repetitive tasks, and give teams cleaner systems to work with.

-My work spans web applications, internal tools, AI-assisted workflows, CRM/data systems, production websites, and desktop application deployment.
+I build practical software for small businesses, internal teams, and founder-led projects.

-A lot of my strongest work is private or client-facing, so this profile highlights the type of systems I build, the stack I use, and the areas I am actively developing in.
+Most of my work focuses on improving workflows, organizing data, reducing repetitive tasks, and giving teams cleaner tools to operate with.
+My strongest work is often private or client-facing, so this profile highlights the systems I build, the stack I use, and the areas I am actively developing in.

 ---